PaarthPandey10/cloud-practitioner-labs/a04-networking-concepts/a04-visual-guide.md

-# Visual Guide – A4: Secure Network
+# Visual Guide – A4: Networking Concepts

 > Modify route tables and security groups to fix network issues for an EC2-hosted web server.